khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

  _Isolation_
 >	Isolation ensures that all transactions run in an isolated environment.
 That enables running transactions concurrently because transactions don’t interfere with each other.

+_Durability_
+>	Durability guarantees that once the transaction completes and changes are written to the database, they are persisted.
+This ensures that data within the system will persist even in the case of system failures like crashes or power outages.